alireza13742010/Drone-Detetcion/README.md

 # Drone-Detetcion
-This project is for detecting the drone with YOLO11x The model is trained using RTX4090ti.
-If you want to train the model you have use the same or more powerfull GPU.
+This project is for detecting the drone with YOLO 11 The model is trained using RTX 4090 ti.
+If you want to train the model you have use the same or more powerful GPU.

 The dataset for training the model is: IP_Proj_2-Quadcopter and you can find it over here: https://universe.roboflow.com/search?q=like:kitkk%2Fip-proj-2-quadcopter .